rkapl123/rkapl123.github.io/README.md

 ## CmdLogAddin

-Excel Addin that allows you to parse Excel's Cmdline and start any Macro that is contained either inside the started Workbook, a startup loaded Addin or outside.
+ExcelDNA-based Addin that allows you to parse Excel's Cmdline and start any Macro that is contained either inside the started Workbook, a startup loaded Addin or outside.

 Additionally, a logging possibility is provided by retrieving a logger object in VBA (set log = CreateObject("LogAddin.Logger")) and using this to provide logging messages using 5 levels: